 Whether you are visiting Philadelphia for the first time, or just the first time in a while, these are top sights you will not want to miss.

 Ride up to the 5th floor for a panoramic view of Philadelphia and surrounding areas.
-Perched atop of one of the city’s tallest buildings, the Deck offers a 360-degree panorama through floor to ceiling windows.
-A bird’s eye literally.
+Perched on top of one of the city’s tallest buildings, the Deck offers a 360-degree panorama through floor to ceiling windows.

 The infamous crack that leaves this symbol of American history a silent trophy is the reason no living person will ever hear it ring.
 Visit for a tutorial on the abolitionist movement, civil rights and women’s suffrage.